If you would like to contact me, please complete the form below.

 A year later, we held our precious child in our arms and the real work of parenting began.
 From birthday parties and discipline to potty training and education, Last Train to Motherhood details what it took to get on track in today's child-centered society, and how we found our balance to thrive as a family.

 Hal Wofford Hutchison, M.Ed., is a former columnist, writer and editor for the Arkansas Democrat and the Arkansas Gazette newspapers.
 She has also been a secondary educator, and a university counselor and administrator.
-She lives in Little Rock, Ark., with her husband of 23 years and their daughter.
+She lives in Little Rock, Ark., with her husband and daughter.